TheLittleNestPlayschool/TheLittleNest/docs/02-design-principles.md

 Celebration moments.

+Seasonal decorations.

+Hidden discoveries.

-These create emotional attachment.
+These details create emotional attachment.

 ---

-## 8. Characters Have Purpose
+## 9. Characters Have Purpose

 Characters are not decoration.

-Every character should help teach, guide, encourage, celebrate, or entertain.
+Every character should teach, guide, encourage, celebrate, entertain, or explain.

+Every appearance should have a purpose.

 ---

-## 9. Reward Curiosity
+## 10. Reward Curiosity

 Parents who explore the application should occasionally discover something unexpected.

-The application should encourage exploration.
+The application should encourage exploration without requiring it.

+Curiosity should always be rewarded.

 ---

-## 10. Make Growth Visible
+## 11. Make Growth Visible

 Parents should always be able to see that their child is making progress.

 Progress should be visual.

-Progress should feel rewarding.
+Progress should feel meaningful.

+Progress should tell a story.

 ---

-## 11. Build for the Long Term
+## 12. Build for the Long Term

 Features should be designed so they can expand over time without requiring major redesigns.

+The application should grow alongside the child.

 ---

-## 12. Consistency Creates Trust
+## 13. Consistency Creates Trust

 Buttons.